Jeremiah Liend for District 8: Liberty and Justice For All

 Hello,

 I’ve run for office before, and I’ve seen firsthand what a conventional campaign demands.
-So this time I’m running according to my own rules and with a few clear promises.
+So this time I am still running according to a few clear promises.
 This is a funds-free campaign.
-I will spend no money beyond minimal printing and negligible gas to get to and from public forums and debates.
+I will spend no money beyond minimal printing and negligible gas to get to and from public forums, caucuses, conventions, and debates.
 Accordingly, this campaign will accept no donations.
 That choice is partly practical, I have no interest in burying myself in campaign finance paperwork, but it is also principled.
 Money has distorted and degraded every level of our political system, and I refuse to build a campaign that depends on it.
-I will neither seek or accept endorsements from a political party, organization, or individual.
-I don’t want money.
-I don't want endorsement.
-I need your attention.

-If the internet decides to get involved, perhaps a little virality.
+And if the internet decides to get involved, perhaps a little virality.

 These ideas, these tactics, and these fixes are the campaign.